U.S. Alerts

 Tuesday

-Tuesday: A slight chance of showers before 11am, then a slight chance of showers and thunderstorms between 11am and 2pm, then showers likely and possibly a thunderstorm after 2pm.
-Mostly sunny, with a high near 88.
-South southwest wind 5 to 10 mph becoming east southeast in the afternoon.
-Chance of precipitation is 60%.
+Tuesday: A 40 percent chance of showers and thunderstorms after 2pm.
+Partly sunny, with a high near 88.
+West wind 5 to 10 mph becoming east southeast in the afternoon.

 Tuesday